 In simple words, testing a new marketing campaign/strategy with a few customers and replicating successful ideas is delivering ‘at scale’.

-So, to achieve personalization at scale, you need to get the “test and learn” engine running.
+To achieve personalization at scale, you need to get the “test and learn” engine running.
 This needs creating a continuously self-improving learning system that connects insights, execution, and outcomes.

 Marrying Data to Decision-making